JeanFrancoisLeBlanc/A03/README.md

 # Step 14
 # Check your Github pages by copying the Github.io URL into a browser
 # Post the URL into Moodle with your Github account URL

+# GLOSSARY
+# Branch
+- A separate version of a repository meant to be used for feature development
+# Clone
+- to download a copy of a repository
+# Commit
+- to save unadded changes into a single location
+# Fetch
+- to
+# Git
+- command line tool which interacts with GitHub, and allows users to Collaborate on code
+# GitHub
+- online remote repository
+# Merge
+- join branches into a single branch
+# Merge conflict
+- when an issue arises when a user tries to merge branches, user needs to chose which conflicting code pieces to keep
+# Push
+- to send a commit from local repository to remote repository
+# Pull
+- to receive most recent commits from remote repository
+# Remote
+- online / on a server / not tangible
+# Repository
+- similar to a folder on the computer, can hold all folders etc for a code project